Stripe

 Founding Story

-As a result, the product achieved product/market fit with other Y Combinator startups and quickly gained traction.
-However, the startup was forced to change its name since Delaware does not permit leading slashes in corporation names; also, the company name needed to appeal to traditional bankers that the company had to work with.
+As a result, /dev/payments achieved product-market fit with other Y Combinator startups and quickly gained traction.
+However, the startup was forced to change its name because Delaware does not permit leading slashes in corporation names; The company name needed to appeal to more traditional bankers that the company had to work with.
 After considering various options, the team eventually settled on “Stripe.”
-The team grew to only four people after a year because they insisted on highly technical backgrounds for employees, even for managers.
-The Collison brothers continue to lead Stripe as of February 2023, with Patrick serving as CEO and John as President.
+The team grew to four people after a year, with the Collisons insisting on highly technical backgrounds for employees, including managers.

 Product